List of Marvel Comics characters: B: Bloodwraith

-Bloodwraith (Sean Dolan) is a fictional character in the Marvel Comics universe.
+Bloodwraith (Sean Dolan) is a character in the Marvel Comics universe.
 He was created by Mark Gruenwald, Dann Thomas, Roy Thomas and Tony DeZuniga, and first appeared in Black Knight #2 (July 1990).

 Bloodwraith is the murderous enemy of Black Knight and the Avengers.
 While Sean Dolan was known as Bloodwraith, Bloodwraith is made up of the souls of those the Ebony Blade has slain.
 He is an expert swordsman compelled to take lives, especially innocent lives.
 The blade is indestructible and able to cut through almost any material.
 The blade was forged from a meteorite and Merlin's magic.
 The blade can trap dead souls and absorb or deflect all kinds of energies and mystical power.
 Bloodwraith can sense the ebony blade and control it like a telekinetic.
 If separated, Bloodwraith can teleport to the Ebony Blade or teleport the blade to himself.
 Bloodwraith rides a winged horse named Valinor.

 Sean Dolan was an amateur swordsman with no special abilities.
 When Sean drew the ebony blade, he found himself overwhelmed and controlled by all the souls of those the sword had slain, and became the Bloodwraith.
 The Bloodwraith was dark black in color and appeared in costume.
 The sword constantly craved new blood to add, and those it slew found their souls locked in an eternal battle of good vs. evil in a dimension inside the sword.
 Bloodwraith rides his winged horse, Valinor, and is an expert swordsman.
 He can control the ebony blade rather like a telekinetic.
 When separated from the blade, he can sense its presence and instantaneously teleport to its location.
 The ebony blade could slice through anything and, previously, would curse its wielder with petrification if its wielder used the blade to draw blood.
 When he wielded Proctor's sword, the Bloodwraith and Valinor appeared much more skeletal and could channel powerful blasts through the sword.
 When powered by the Slorenian souls, Bloodwraith became composed of an energy unknown to man, and both he and the sword grew to gigantic size.

 Blue Blade

-The Blue Blade (real name Roy Chambers) is a fictional character appearing in American comic books published by Marvel Comics.
+The Blue Blade (real name Roy Chambers) is a character appearing in American comic books published by Marvel Comics.
 Created by an unknown writer and unknown artist, his only appearance was in USA Comics #5 (cover-dated Summer 1942), published by Marvel forerunner Timely Comics during the period known as the Golden Age of Comic Books.